 While strong password protection will be enough for most users, if you have sensitive data, then more advanced methods such as third-party encryption tools can be used to safeguard data.

-Beyond regular password protection, you can also use disk-encryption software that offers more robust security measures.
-These tools can block even the most advanced cold-boot and brute-force attacks, which try to crack passwords and encryption keys using different combinations.
+Beyond regular password protection, you can also use disk-encryption software that offers more robust security.
+Full-encryption tools block even the most advanced cold-boot and brute-force attacks, which try to crack passwords and encryption keys using different combinations.

-Download the latest version of 7-Zip.
-Run the installation program.
+Download the latest version of 7-Zip and install it.

 In your Windows directory, select 7-Zip File Manager.

-From the 7-Zip control panel, select the file or folder you would like to protect, and click the Add button.
+From the 7-Zip control panel, select the file or folder you’d like to protect and click the Add button.

-Your file/folder is now compressed, encrypted, and protected.
-Decompressing that file/folder is just as simple:
+Your file or folder is now compressed, encrypted, and protected.
+Decompressing is just as simple: